tmaiaroto/discfg/README.md

 While discfg is meant to be a tool for a "serverless" architecture, it doesn't mean you can't run it on your own server.
-Currently, there is no storage engine that would keep the data on the same server, but the RESTful API can certainly be hosted there.
-So you can work with your configurations using JSON messages instead of just on the CLI or having to bring discfg into your own Go package.
+Currently, there is no storage engine that would keep the data on the same server (and that defeats the whole purpose of being distributed), but the RESTful API can certainly be hosted on any server.
+So you can work with your configurations using JSON instead of just on the CLI or having to bring discfg into your own Go package.

-In other words, discfg is language agnostic.
-You can use it with any application you build so long as that application can make HTTP requests.
+In other words, discfg is flexible and language agnostic.
+You can use it with any application you build so long as that application can make HTTP requests (or even just execute the binary).

 The API server can be on your local machine, or a remote server.
+Or both.
 The point is convenience.
 In fact, it's exactly what will run in a Lambda and be exposed through API Gateway to create a serverless version of it.

 Currently, discfg has no authentication built in. _Do not run it exposed to the world._
-The point of using API Gateway is that Amazon provides you with the ability to protect your API.
+The point of relying on AWS is that Amazon provides you with the ability to control access.
+Be it the API server exposed through API Gateway or even just a DynamoDB database.

 You'll find the API server under the `server` directory.
 If you have the project cloned from the repo, you could simply go to that directory and run `go main.go v1.go` or you could build